 Romantic Lodging for your Next Getaway

-With nearly 500 five-star reviews on TripAdvisor from our past guests, The Tucker House Inn and Harrison House Suites is one of the topped ranked hotels on San Juan Island.
+With nearly 500 five-star reviews on TripAdvisor from our past guests, The Tucker House Inn and Harrison House Suites is one of the topped ranked Bed and Breakfasts on San Juan Island.
 Here’s one of our latest glowing reviews:

 “Beautiful suite, nicely appointed, and very clean.
 The Lopez Suite was perfect for our family of four.
 The beds are super comfortable and the bedding was like a cloud.
 Hot breakfast delivered to [our] door was delicious: hot biscuits, eggs, gravy, with homemade granola and yogurt parfait, juice, and coffee.
 French champagne, cookies, and gorgeous flower arrangement made my birthday super special.
 Definitely worth the splurge.
 The staff was accessible and very nice.” –Sarah P.